alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-typing-is-for.md

 req.render('events.html', { events })
 ```

-No, we have no idea what any of these types are, but if we run the code and we see some output, it's probably fine.
+Now we have no idea what any of these types are, but if we run the code and we see some output, it's probably fine.
-By writing the JavaScript version, you are banking that you've made the code so **highly** auditable by hand that the compile-time checks become less necessary.
+By writing the JavaScript version, you are banking that you've made the code so highly auditable by hand that the compile-time checks become less necessary.
 In the long run, this is always a bad bet, but at least I'm not writing 150% more code for 10% more compile-time safety.

 The "expand the bounds" solution to this is to pull everything into the language's type system: the database schema, the template engine, everything.